 Jonathan Brand has been president of Cornell College since July 2011.
 He holds a law degree from Cornell University, a master's degree in French literature from the University of Michigan, and a bachelor's degree in history and French from the University of Wisconsin-Madison.

-During the past six years, Cornell has completed a comprehensive strategic plan (which includes revised educational priorities and outcomes for all students as well as curricular enhancements (2013-2019 and 2021), completed a new framework for Cornell's core curriculum, launched a new 10-block "flex" academic calendar in light of COVID-19, launched new academic programs in Behavioral Neuroscience, Engineering Sciences, and Business, launched an MFA in Creative Writing program, initiated the Cornell Institute for Summer Research, launched the One Course Summer Institute, renovated the Thomas Commons (Cornell’s campus center), renovated its four first-year student residence halls, opened the McLennan Center in Chicago, launched the Center for the Literary Arts (and the Dana Emerging Writer Fellow), commenced construction of the Russell Science Center, renovated West Science Hall as well as two floors in Law Hall, restored the College's second oldest building—McLennan College Hall, upgraded several athletic spaces, and launched the renovation and expansion of Cornell's primary athletics facility.
+During the past seven years, Cornell has completed a comprehensive strategic plan (which includes revised educational priorities and outcomes for all students as well as curricular enhancements (2013-2019 and 2021), completed a new framework for Cornell's core curriculum, launched a new 10-block "flex" academic calendar in light of COVID-19, launched new academic programs in Behavioral Neuroscience, Engineering Sciences, and Business, launched an MFA in Creative Writing program, initiated the Cornell Institute for Summer Research, launched the One Course Summer Institute, renovated the Thomas Commons (Cornell’s campus center), renovated its four first-year student residence halls, opened the McLennan Center in Chicago, launched the Center for the Literary Arts (and the Dana Emerging Writer Fellow), commenced construction of the Russell Science Center, renovated West Science Hall as well as two floors in Law Hall, restored the College's second oldest building—McLennan College Hall, upgraded several athletic spaces, and launched the renovation and expansion of Cornell's primary athletics facility.
 President Brand teaches in the Department of Politics; participates with students, faculty, and staff in a wide range of college activities; and travels extensively to meet with alumni and friends of Cornell.
 In addition, President Brand works closely with the college’s board of trustees.
 He and his wife, Rachelle LaBarge, are also engaged in the community and the region.

-Brand has written on higher education, including a chapter in the book: Making College Better: Views from the Top as well as articles and columns in the Chronicle of Higher Education as well as for The Huffington Post, and has spoken at conferences sponsored by the NCAA and the Council of Independent Colleges, among others.
+Brand has written on higher education, including a chapter in the book: Making College Better: Views from the Top as well as articles and columns in the Chronicle of Higher Education and The Huffington Post.
+He has also spoken at conferences sponsored by the NCAA and the Council of Independent Colleges, among others.